 UK to lower voting age to 16 in landmark electoral reform

-(Reuters) – The British government said on Thursday it planned to give 16 and 17-year-olds the right to vote in all UK elections in a major overhaul of the country's democratic system.
+LONDON (Reuters) – The British government announced on Thursday that it plans to give 16- and 17-year-olds the right to vote in all UK elections, marking a major overhaul of the country's democratic system.

-The government said the proposed changes, which are subject to parliament approvals, would align voting rights across the UK with Scotland and Wales, where younger voters already participate in devolved elections.
+The government said the proposed changes, which are subject to parliamentary approval, would align voting rights across the UK with Scotland and Wales, where younger voters already participate in devolved elections.

 "We are taking action to break down barriers to participation that will ensure more people have the opportunity to engage in UK democracy," Deputy Prime Minister Angela Rayner said in a statement.